Combatant Status Review Tribunal: Existing U.S. and the Combat Status Review Tribunals

-The CSRTs are not bound by the rules of evidence that would apply in court, and the government's evidence is presumed to be "genuine and accurate."
-The government is required to present all of its relevant evidence, including evidence that tends to negate the detainee's designation, to the tribunal.
+The CSRTs were not bound by the rules of evidence that would apply in court, and the government's evidence was presumed to be "genuine and accurate."
+The government was required to present all of its relevant evidence, including evidence that negated the detainee's designation, to the tribunal.
 Unclassified summaries of relevant evidence may be provided to the detainee.
 The detainee's personal representative may view classified information and comment on it to the tribunal to aid in its determination but does not act as an advocate for the detainee.
-If the tribunal determines that the preponderance of the evidence is insufficient to support a continued designation as "enemy combatant" and its recommendation is approved through the chain of command established for that purpose, the detainee will be informed of that decision upon finalization of transportation arrangements (or earlier, if the task force commander deems it appropriate).
+If the tribunal determined that the preponderance of the evidence is insufficient to support a continued designation as "enemy combatant" and its recommendation is approved through the chain of command established for that purpose, the detainee would be informed of that decision upon finalization of transportation arrangements (or earlier, if the task force commander deems it appropriate).
 The rules do not give a timetable for informing detainees in the event that the tribunal has decided to retain their enemy combatant designations.
 Article 5 creates a particularized limited process, intended to sort individuals when any doubt exists as to their status.
 The sole question for determination is whether the captive meets the definition of POW in Article 4 of the Prisoner of War Convention.

 Secretary of the Navy Gordon R. England stated:

 As you will recall, in last June's Supreme Court decision in "Hamdi," Justice O'Connor explicitly suggested that a process based on existing military regulations—and she specifically cited Army regulation 190-8—might be sufficient to meet due process standards.
 You'll also perhaps know that that Army regulation is what the U.S. uses to implement Article 5 of the Geneva Convention that deals with prisoners of war.
 So [if] our CSRT process incorporates that guidance from Article 5, Army regulation 190-8 ...

 Thus, the tribunals themselves are modeled after the procedures—AR 190-8 Tribunals—the military uses to make determinations in compliance with the Article 5 of the Third Geneva Convention (that states "Should any doubt arise as to whether persons, having committed a belligerent act and having fallen into the hands of the enemy, belong to any of the categories enumerated in Article 4, such persons shall enjoy the protection of the present Convention until such time as their status has been determined by a competent tribunal.")
 This is most likely because, in Hamdi v.
 Rumsfeld, a plurality of the Supreme Court suggested the Department of Defense empanel tribunals similar to the AR 190 to make factual status determinations.
 The mandate of the CSRTs and the AR 190-8 Tribunals differed in that AR 190-8 Tribunals were authorized to determine that captives were civilians, who should be released, and "lawful combatants", whom the Geneva Conventions protect from prosecution.